essuu27/AWS_stuff/3_tier_layout.md

 There is no stated security level for this service so I will make it as secure as possible.
 The database is to have no direct exposure to the internet and the webserver systems should have adequate network protection.

+**[Note]** Most solutions I have seen to this project use a NAT gateway to link the public and private subnets.
+While a NAT gateway will allow transactions between the publi and private subnets it can be a bit of an "all or nothing" blunt tool. **Also, AWS charge for using a NAT gateway.**

+I think a better way to achieve the interconnection between public and private subnets for this project is to use **security groups**.
+They offer a finer degree of control and are cost-free.

 ## Solution:
 There are three tiers to the environment, an internet/web tier, an application tier and a database tier.
 As the service is internet-accessible the web tier will be hosted in a public subnet.